jaberg/scipy_proceedings/papers/james_bergstra_skdata/james_bergstra_skdata.rst

 It does not include all the pixel data because, in our judgement, the pixel data required a lot of memory and could be provided instead by a *lazy array* (see [Dealing with Large Data] below).
 Generally, the choice of what aspects of a data set should be in the ``meta`` table and what should be indexed indirectly is left up to the data set module author.
-The guiding criterion should be that the ``meta`` table should fit easily into memory in order that the library work as expected.
+The guiding criterion should be that the ``meta`` elements should provide some convenient representation of the data, and fit easily into memory.
 If the entire dataset is small, then it can all be put into the ``meta`` list.
 If the data set is large, then the elements of the ``meta`` list should contain information for looking up the larger payload data, such as images, video, audio, etc. Standardizing data sets is not the job of the ``meta`` attribute, we'll see how to do that below in the